 For more than 30 years as a management professional, Mr. Takeshi Saito has contributed to the creation and expansion of business value and corporate value in various positions, including consultant, advisor, investor, manager, and director.
 He has extensive knowledge and experience in management of transformation and evolution.
 As a member of our Value Creation Advisory Board under the direct control of the President and Executive Vice President, Mr. Saito has been closely involved in the transformation of the Company.
-Since April 2023 Mr. Saito has been involved in management as an Executive Officer & Vice President and Chief Transformation Officer (CXO).
-For these reasons, the Nomination Committee has nominated him as a Director candidate, with the expectation that he will contribute particularly in the areas of management strategy, digital, R&D and production, and finance and accounting.
+Since April 2023 Mr. Saito has been involved in management as an Executive Officer & Vice President and Chief Transformation Officer (CXO), supporting the execution of the Medium-Term Management Plan, while also leading the transformation of corporate culture and making significant contributions.
+For these reasons, the Nomination Committee has nominated him as a Director candidate, with the expectation that he will contribute to the Board of Directors, particularly in the areas of management strategy, digital, R&D and production, and finance and accounting.